7 17 Credit Union Park: Features

-7 17 Credit Union Park was constructed on a relatively small plot of land, approximately 8.2 acre, in the heart of downtown Akron, between South Main Street and the Ohio & Erie Canal, the stadium's namesake.
+7 17 Credit Union Park was constructed on a relatively small plot of land, approximately 8.2 acre, in the heart of downtown Akron, between South Main Street and the Ohio & Erie Canal, the stadium's original namesake (Canal Park).
 When opened, then-Mayor Plusquellic called the park a "tight squeeze", comparing the stadium to Fenway Park and its asymmetrical outfield wall.
 Primarily featuring a brick facade and location in an urban development, the stadium drew comparisons to Oriole Park at Camden Yards, also designed by Populous, then known as HOK Sport.
 A defunct clock tower on the outside of the stadium is modeled after the one that stood at The Goodyear Tire & Rubber Company's former headquarters in downtown Akron.

 The stadium is designed with a single deck, featuring a concourse at the top of the seating bowl.
 Seats extend from one foul pole to the other, and most sections contain 20–25 rows, although they taper to as few as five near the foul poles.
 A series of 25 luxury boxes, and the press box, covers the concourse and the top few rows of seats from first base around to third base.
 The concourse along the first base line is also partially covered, containing the 1,200 square foot Team Shop.

-The field is situated on 100,0000 square feet of Kentucky Bluegrass.
+The field is situated on 100,000 square feet of Kentucky Bluegrass.
 The stadium features distinctive dimensions; left field is 331 ft from homeplate with a 11.5 ft high fence that stretches from left field to center field.
 Center field reaches a maximum distance of 400 ft with a 60 ft high batter's eye positioned behind it.
 Only 12 ft of this fence is considered in play.
 Most of right field also features a 12 ft high fence, with a portion lowering to 8 ft near the foul poul with a distance of 337 ft from homeplate.
 The bullpens are positioned in right field under the scoreboard, with the RubberDucks positioned closest to the field and visitors elevated 3.5 ft behind it.

 The home clubhouse is approximately 9,000 square feet on the third base side of the ballpark.
 In proximity are two batting/pitching cages, a workout facility, a training room, a player's lounge, and offices.
 The visitor's clubhouse, along the first baseline, is approximately 6,000 square feet and features a training room and offices.
 A dining room for the team was added to both clubhouses for the 2023 season.
 Both the home and visitors dugouts are considered some of the largest in Minor League Baseball.